MehmetMHY/algorithm-challenges/L-System/README.md

 ```
 python3 eps_to_png.py example.eps example.png
 ```
+- The eps_to_png.py script is located in assets/ and works most of the time, but fails sometimes.
+So I did not want to include it in the final code.
 - This code is not perfect and is limited to 2D only.
 So in the feature I would like to implment this code for 3D L-Systems.
 I might need to use either Pygame or Unity, I will most liky use Unity for a 3D implmentation of this.

 ## Great Sources: